Go

 ✓ Useful for TOEIC

-This second passive voice exercise is a step up from exercise 1: you are given a sentence in the active voice and asked to choose the correct passive equivalent.
+This second passive voice exercise is a step up from exercise 1.
 Several questions feature tenses that are easily confused, such as the past simple vs. past continuous passive and the present perfect passive.
 Start with

 exercise 1